27escape/App-Basis-ConvertText2/README.md

 If you are creating HTML documents to send out in emails or share in other ways, and use locally referenced images, then it is best to make use of the **--embed** option to pack these images into the HTML file.

-If you are using [PrinceXML] remember that it is only free for non-commercial use, it also adds a purple **P** to the top right of the first page of your document.
+If you are using [PrinceXML] remember that it is only free for non-commercial use, it also adds a purple **P** to the top right of the first page of your document, though this does not appear when you print out the document.